|Locals swimming at Sila Phet|

 - Namtok Ton Tong is near HQ of Doi Phu Kha National Park

 - Namtok Phu Fa is in Doi Phu Kha National Park.

-    For more information about Nan province see Destination Travel Guide Nan province, North Thailand.
+For more information about Nan province have a look at Destination Travel Guide Nan.